JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 ## Type-class derivation

 Type-classes are a way of implementing "ad-hoc polymorphism".
-This means that we can implement a behaviour for a type without having to modify the type itself.
+This means that we can implement behaviour for a type without having to modify the type itself.
 In Scala, we achieve this through implicits.

 The interesting part of type-classes for this library is that we can derive a type-class for a type without having to implement it.